-- i.
-Set the ethical tone for the Board and the Company and uphold the highest standards of integrity and probity; - ii.
-Set the agenda, style and tone of Board discussions to promote effective decision making and constructive debate; - iii.
-Ensure that he is fully informed about all issues on which the Board will have to make a decision, through briefings with the Group Chief Executive Officer, the Company Secretary, and members of the executive management as appropriate; - iv.
-Ensure clear structure for, and the effective running of Board committees; - v.
-Ensure effective implementation of Board decisions; - vi.
+iv.
+Set the ethical tone for the Board and the Company and uphold the highest standards of integrity and probity;

+v.
+Set the agenda, style and tone of Board discussions to promote effective decision making and constructive debate;

+vi.
+Ensure that he is fully informed about all issues on which the Board will have to make a decision, through briefings with the Group Chief Executive Officer, the Company x.
 Promote effective relationships and open communication between executive and nonexecutive directors both inside and outside the boardroom, ensuring an appropriate balance of skills and personalities;